CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 The final configuration is for a web server to proxy the Tomcat instance and to answer traffic on port `80/443`.

 ### IIS Web Server Installation###
-For the purposes of this User's Guide, IIS 10.0 will be installed in Windows Server 2016.
+For the purposes of this User's Guide, IIS 10.0 will be installed in Windows Server 2016 or 2019.

 Install IIS 10.0 using Server Manager application as following: